pluto-lang/pluto/examples/langchain-llama2-chatbot-sagemaker-python/README.md

+---
+title: Building a Llama2 conversational chatbot with AWS and LangChain - Python
+description: Create a simple conversational chatbot by integrating Pluto, AWS services, LangChain, and Llama2.
+tags: ["AWS", "Python", "LangChain", "Llama2"]
+---

 # Building a Llama2 Conversational Chatbot with AWS and LangChain

 The difference between this and the [TypeScript version of the Pluto example](../langchain-llama2-chatbot-sagemaker/) lies in its implementation in Python.